Wasserstein Distance, Fourier Series and Applications: Applications

 \subsection{Number Theory.}

-These results can have nontrivial implications in Analytic Number Theory.
+These results have nontrivial implications in Analytic Number Theory.
 Despite being a standard notion in probability theory and statistics, the Wasserstein distance does not seem to be frequently used in Number Theory (except for the $W_1-$distance between a set of numbers and an ordered set of numbers which appears frequently, see for example \cite[Theorem 2.1.4]{kuipers}); two recent papers where it appears in a more substantial role are \cite{mehr, saks}.
-We illustrate the usefulness of this notion with an example on $\mathbb{T} \cong [0,1]$: let $p$ be an odd prime, what can be said about the distribution properties of the set of quadratic residues in the finite field $\mathbb{F}_p$ rescaled to the unit interval $[0,1]$?
-This set can be explicitly written as $\left\{ \left\{ n^2/p\right\}: 1 \leq n \leq p \right\} \subset [0,1]$, where $\left\{ x \right\} = x - \left\lfloor x \right\rfloor$ denotes the fractional part.